arsmentis/arsmentis/source/clients/index.markdown

 Initially, I helped Olivet College with Linux Server/Workstation Management and Configuration, and general IT consulting.

-I was also an Adjunct Professor for Olivet College's Computer Science Department, where I (met the cutest Web Developer in existence and) taught classes such as College Algebra, Competition Programming, and _______.
+I was also an Adjunct Professor for Olivet College's Computer Science Department, where I taught classes such as College Algebra, Competition Programming, and _______.